ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 - Issuance protocol.
 The type of issuance protocol can contribute information about the Issuer's capabilities to the attestation or issuance contexts.
-- Issuer identity or configuration.
-Information about the Issuer, such as its identity or the public key used to validate tokens it creates, can be revealed during issuance and contribute to the attestation or issuance contexts.
+- Issuer configuration.
+Information about the Issuer configuration, such as its identity or the public key used to validate tokens it creates, can be revealed during issuance and contribute to the attestation or issuance contexts.
 - Attestation information.
 The issuance protocol can contribute information to the issuance context based on what attestation procedure the Issuer uses to trust a token request.
 In particular, a token request that is validated by